 If you just look to the left guy, lets call him Ludwig, everything seems fine.
 It seems like he just finished his hew, stopped by displacement (Versatzung) and freezed in motion. but take a closer look at the positions of his feet and try to imagine his spine to get a notion of his intention and watch his right shoulder – is it down or up.
 I will explain that hints in some pictures later. let me just show you the evolution of the right guy first.

 There is the right guy, lets call him Richard.
 He has a left and a right leg like everybody else.
-And without jumping and twisting in the air he has to leave one leg on the earth to move the other forward or backward. in this picture I did let him his left or his right leg move and the other one on the floor. do you see how far his movement would take him?
+And without jumping and twisting in the air he has to leave one leg on the earth to move the other forward or backward.
+In this picture Talhoffer let him move one leg and the other one is on the floor.
+Can you see how far his movement would taken him forward or backwards, either too close or really far away.
+There is no way a simple step linked to the strike could have positioned him like it is depicted in the following plate.

-To think, that my second messer plate is directly linked to the first one, ist wrong.
+To think, that the second messer plate is directly linked to the first one, ist wrong.

 Richard (turquoise) now in the hanging guard is able to stop any further body movement of Ludwig (red).
 So this is not, what Ludwig wants to happen.